Coding and Statistical Consultants

 DATE: Wednesday, March 23, 2022

-PRESENTERS: Dr. Jeremy Blackburn, Department of Computer Science
+PRESENTERS: Dr. Jeremy Blackburn, School of Computing

 CONTENT WARNING: The text analysis discussed is about hate speech and toxic communities online, and that hate speech does appear in the analysis.